hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         &wt type='TEMP0', istep1=10001, istep2=15000, value1=298.0, value2=298.0 /
         &wt type='END' /

-Its a 30 ps NVT equilibration where the temperature has been gradually increased from 0 to 298K from begining to 20 ps and for the rest of 10 ps, temperature will remain constant at 298K.
+Its a 30 ps NVT equilibration where the temperature has been linearly increased from 0 to 298K from begining to 20 ps and for the rest of 10 ps, temperature will remain constant at 298K.
 Let's see if this is true or not!

 .. figure::  figs/step2-gradual-heat.png